John-Abbott-College/4A8-Notes/29_Test_2_Info_Calendar.md

 - How does it fit into Agile thinking?
 - How is it implemented?
 By automating build, integration, testing, packaging and release steps.
 - What are the advantages of having these steps automated?
-- Understand the parts of a CI/CD pipeline (like a GitHub Actions workflow)
-  - Why did we use command-line to figure out the steps?
-    - Figured out that needed to set the PATH, restore packages before building.
-  - GitHub Actions
-    - Script is run on GitHub servers, independently of what is on my computer's copy of the repo
-    - GitHub installs a fresh OS version and clones a fresh copy of my repo from GitHub.

 #### Refactoring code